-The degree program can be tailored to meet the unique professional needs of each student.
-In close consultation with a faculty adviser, the student develops a program that combines expertise in a specific professional area with interdisciplinary training in Global Studies.
-Areas of professional concentration include comparative development, cross-cultural training, cultural arts, environment, food and food systems, gender and development, health, international community development, international education, international tourism, journalism, migration, non-profit management, and public policy and planning.
+The MA degree program is tailored to meet the unique professional and academic interests of each student.
+In close consultation with a faculty advisor, the student develops a program that combines expertise in a specific professional concentration area with interdisciplinary training in Global Studies.
+Areas of professional concentration are curated by students based on their interests and include: education and development, cross-cultural communication, environment, indigenous rights and sovereignty, food and food systems, gender and development, global health, international community development, international education, human rights and conflict resolution, non-profit management, and public policy and planning.
 Concentrations in other professional areas can be arranged.

 International Students: International students are encouraged to apply.
 Study programs are designed to meet students’ professional needs and those of their home countries.
 As many as half the program’s graduate students are international students.

 Apply to our Graduate Program

 Ready to apply?
 Start your application on Slate, the centralized application portal for graduate admissions at the University of Oregon.